 In fact, applying Issuetrak to processes has become so ingrained in the company’s culture that managers and employees continuously think of new ways to use it.
 The Professional Services team taps Issuetrak to schedule all customer training and associated tasks.
 Customers can also submit requests for service directly via email, which automatically creates a ticket and notifies the team to take action.
 As an added benefit, the team tracks all its billable and non-billable time in the software.

 Customers benefit as well from the company’s widespread use of the software.
 Many prospective customers notice the responsive nature of the company’s sales team, but may not realize the Issuetrak software processes behind their product demos and evaluation sites.
-Sales Engineers kick off the process with a Quick Pick that cues various team members to get the product evaluation ready.
+Sales Engineers kick off the process with an Issue Template that cues various team members to get the product evaluation ready.

 Ultimately, having everything logged in Issuetrak prevents duplicate work and expedites requests.